 Determine the 10-year risk of hard ASCVD, i.e., myocardial infarction, stroke, or death due to coronary heart disease or stroke.

-This tool calculates the 10-year risk of a first “hard” atherosclerotic cardiovascular disease (ASCVD) event (nonfatal myocardial infarction, CHD death, or fatal/nonfatal stroke).
+Estimates the 10-year risk of a first hard atherosclerotic cardiovascular disease event, including myocardial infarction, coronary heart disease death, or stroke.

 How to interpret the result (quick guide)